QuickBlox/quickblox-hacktoberfest-challenge/submissions/cybermedix.md

 **Project Title**: CyberMedix

-**Description**: You are CyberMedix, an intelligent healthcare assistant designed to provide accurate, safe, and reliable health-related information to users.
+**Description**: CyberMedix is an intelligent healthcare assistant designed to provide accurate, safe, and reliable health-related information to users.

 ## Technical Details